Please read this FAQ before beginning your application. If you have any questions please contact Residency Coordinator at residency@deborahslater.org.

 - Availability during the Residency.

-Each Resident has approximately 20 minutes for their final presentation in the Residency shows.
-This presentation can be a work in progress showing, a performance of complete work, a showing of fragments of work, a discussion of their work and process, etc. It is up to each Resident in consultation with Deborah Slater to decide on what will be presented in the shows.
+It is up to each Resident, in consultation with Yayoi Kambara, to decide on what will be presented in the shows.
 Presentation of work is followed by audience discussion each night of the shows.
-DSDT is planning to hold the Winter 2024 Residency shows both in person at Studio 210 and virtually with a livestream.
+DSDT is planning to hold the Winter 2025 Residency shows both in person at Studio 210 and virtually with a livestream.

 Strong applications have: